ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_generalities/guide.en-ca.md

 Once you have configured your email addresses, you can start using them straight away.
 There are two ways you can do this.

-##### 1. Use Outlook Web App (OWA) webmail.
+##### 1. Use Outlook Web Access (OWA) webmail.

 Go to the [Webmail login](https://www.ovh.com/ca/en/mail/){.external} page, then enter the email address and password.
 Then click the `Login`{.action} button.

 When you first log in to webmail, you will be prompted to set the interface language, and the time zone you are in.
 Your inbox will then appear.
-To find out how to use your email address via OWA webmail, you can refer to our [Outlook Web App user guide](/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa){.external}.
+To find out how to use your email address via OWA webmail, you can refer to our [Outlook Web Access user guide](/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa){.external}.

 ![email](images/mxplan-starter-new-step4.png){.thumbnail}